 The best way to convince your CMO that a high-quality video can be created at low cost is to actually make your own example video.
 It’s not only cost-efficient, but it’s easy to get started.

 Most businesses have already invested in great imagery—the photos and design assets used on your website, in blog posts, or in other marketing collateral.
 Simply drop these assets into an Animoto template, update the text, and customize it with your logo and colors to show your CMO how good a low-budget option can look.

 I alluded to this in my last point, but it’s important to reiterate for your CMO that you don’t need to hire a video marketing producer or team to start using video on social media.
 Social video is completely DIY-capable.
 Whoever’s already creating content for social media can simply start creating videos.
 Check out the video below to see how easy it is.

-And there you have it!
-Remember, I’ve put together some free slides to help your conversation go smoothly.
-Good luck, and leave a comment to let me know how it goes!
+And there you have it.
+Don't forget to check out our free slides to help your conversation go smoothly.
+Good luck!